 In July 2020, BEAM Education announced that the American School of Creative Science Al Barsha would be transferred to the site of its other Dubai-based school, the International School of Creative Science at Nad Al Sheba.
-The Nad Al Sheba campus will offer both the UK and US curriculum from September 2020.
+The Nad Al Sheba campus has offered both the UK and US curriculum from September 2020.

 The American School of Creative Science, now co-located with the UK curriculum International School of Creative Science at Nad Al Sheba, is part of BEAM Education's family of schools.
 There are two other American Schools of Creative Science, one in Al Layyah, and one in Maliha.
 In June 2020, BEAM announced that students from the Layyah campus would transfer to the Maliha campus for one year from September 2020 for cost-saving reasons.

 In June 2022, the KHDA's DSIB inspection team issued the Inspection report for the 2021-22 academic year for the American School of Creative Science.
 Last inspected in 2019-2020 just prior to the halt of all inspections due to the Covid 19 pandemic, when it achieved an Acceptable rating for the second time, the American School of Creative Science has retained the same rating in the latest inspection round.
 Full details can be found here.